wilson-mar/probot-create-issue-on-repo-creation/README.md

 # Configuration for Create Issue Upon Repo Creation

-# Enables detection and removal of any Outside Collaborator being added to the assigned repositories
+# Enables the creation of an issue when a new repository is created
 enableIssueCreation: true

 # Issue Title when a repository is created